benhowdle89/varr/readme.md

 - Varr is ridiculously basic in it's implementation & functionality.
 Coming in at ~100 lines of JavaScript, this is **not** meant to be any sort of Sass alternative, let alone a competitor.
 - This tiny tool was born out of redesigning my personal site and just wanting a quick way to add variables to my single CSS file.
+- This tool currently only works with one file.
+Multiple files will be added in the near future, I just can't say when.
-- Tl;dr - If you never re-invent a wheel, you'll never get the fun and learning that comes from inventing a wheel.
+- Tl;dr - Re-inventing the wheel, albeit a small wheel, can be a bunch of fun.

 ## Installation